chrisjrob/chrisjrob.github.io/_posts/2015-11-15-reasons-for-migrating-from-wordpress-to-jekyll.md

 At work I have found myself using it in preference to a word-processor, I have written a simple `md2pdf` perl script, so that in vim I can simply type `:md2pdf %` to have my document saved as a PDF.
 And the PDFs that Pandoc produces are beautiful and headings and sub-headings are automatically converted into PDF Bookmarks, giving your documents an effortless professionalism.

-For complicated documents are sometimes start in Markdown and then move to LaTeX, but increasingly I am finding myself able to do virtually everything in Markdown, including simple images and hyperlinks.
+For complicated documents I sometimes start in Markdown and then move to LaTeX, but increasingly I am finding myself able to do virtually everything in Markdown, including simple images and hyperlinks.
 But you also have the option of extending plain markdown with HTML tags.

 So in simplest terms Jekyll is just an automated way of creating Markdown files and converting them to HTML.